-We believe in the following ideals.
-Although we’re just getting started, we have large ambitions and hope that you will share and help us promote these ideals.
+Hi there!
+We have large ambitions and hope that you will share and help us promote these ideals.

 A few game makers earn a lot of money.
 A few more scrape by in small studios.
 Many others rely on day jobs.
-Existing marketplaces and funding models don’t generate enough revenue to change this distribution.
-This environment can force creators to monetize their games in ways that don’t align with their artistic vision.
-We believe motivated creators deserve the ability to do their work without compromising their art.
+This ecosystem often forces creators to monetize games in ways that don’t align with their artistic visions.
+We believe creators deserve to do their work without compromising their art.

-It's more fulfilling to create games and play games when there are others to take the journey with you.
+It's more fulfilling to make and play games when others take the journey with you.
 The Castle community is built on the shared storytelling experience that games provide.

-Everybody using Castle should be able to present themselves without fear.
-Everybody using Castle should be able to present their work without fear.
+Everybody using Castle should be able to present their selves and their work without fear.
 While well-intentioned freedom of speech is valuable, harmful behavior is intolerable.
 Castle and its community will proactively remove harmful people and harmful content.

 Creators possess a breadth of powerful emotions and ideas.
 Good creation tools, and their communities, enable personal style and self-expression rather than restricting it.
 We celebrate skill-mastery, emotional depth, and authentic, human design.

 Innovation moves the art form forward, and we are excited when we discover new things we cannot categorize.
-Castle can empower people willing to bend genres and expectations.
+We should empower and reward those bold enough to bend genres and expectations.

-Learning how things work is cool, and creations have the power to inspire new creators.
-The community is better when people share details of their process and journey, and when they are enouraged to open source their work.
-The community is better when we encourage remixing and modding (with ample credit given to the originator).
-Castle can enable these behaviors.
+Learning how things work is cool, and great works inspire new creators.
+The community is better when people share details of their process and journey.
+Open source work is encouraged.
+We encourage remixing and modding (with ample credit to the originator!).

 Big corporations don't decide what is fun.
 Influencers don't decide what is fun.
-The future of gaming, and all interactive media, is democratic.
-People create whatever they want and they play whatever they want because they personally feel that it's fun.
-The Castle community has the power and responsibility to reinforce this momentum.
+Democracy is the future of all media.
+People make and play what they want because they personally feel that it's fun.
+Our community has the power and responsibility to reinforce this momentum.